Image generated with AI for illustrative purposes.

 A zero-hour start may be lawful, but it can still fail the 30% facility before the specialist settles in.

 A hiring file is never neutral.
-The first document sets the story that payroll, tax, HR and management will later have to defend.
-A recent judgment from Rechtbank Noord-Holland shows how strict that first document can be when a Dutch employer wants to continue the 30% facility for an incoming specialist.
-That is why Dutch employment contracts should be read as an evidence question, not only a policy headline.
+The first document sets the story that payroll, tax, HR and management later must defend.
+Recently, Rechtbank Noord-Holland showed how strict that document can be for a Dutch employer seeking the 30% facility.
+Therefore, Dutch employment contracts should be read as evidence, not only as policy.

 Dutch employment contracts: capacity first

 A fixed contract followed on 13 August 2024, with a gross monthly salary of €3,909.
-Still, the Belastingdienst refused the request to apply the facility at the new employer.
+However, the Belastingdienst refused the request to apply the facility at the new employer.
 The court upheld that refusal.
-The wage requirement had to be tested at the start of the new employment relationship.
+It held that the wage requirement had to be tested at the start of the new employment relationship.
 At that moment, there was no fixed agreed wage.

-For a small employer, that feels harsh.
+For a small employer, that outcome feels harsh.
 The later contract arrived within weeks.
-The role may have been serious.
-The employee may have expected continuity.
+Moreover, the role may have been serious, and the employee may have expected continuity.
 Yet the court looked at the start date.
-The first contract was not treated as a harmless bridge.
-It was the anchor for the tax test.
+It did not treat the first contract as a harmless bridge.
+Instead, that contract anchored the tax test.

 That is the HR lesson.
 A zero-hour contract can be lawful under Dutch labour rules.
 Rijksoverheid describes it as an employment contract without agreed working hours, where the employer pays for hours worked.
-A call worker has no fixed monthly wage.
-That feature is exactly what made the contract weak for the 30% facility.
+Because a call worker has no fixed monthly wage, the form was weak for the 30% facility.

 The 30% facility is not just a payroll benefit.
 It is a controlled file.
 The employee must meet the conditions, including specific expertise.
-The Belastingdienst must issue a decision.
-When an employee changes employer, the new employer and employee must submit a new request if the facility is to continue, unless specific group or transfer rules apply.
+Also, the Belastingdienst must issue a decision.
+When an employee changes employer, the new employer and employee must submit a new request if the facility is to continue.
+Specific group or transfer rules may change that requirement.

 Availability becomes a cost

 In 2026, the general income norm for specific expertise is more than €48,013 in taxable annual wage, excluding the specific exemption.
 For employees under 30 with a Dutch academic master's degree or equivalent foreign title, the 2026 norm is €36,497.
-Those figures are not abstract.
-They require a wage that can actually be tested.
+Those figures are practical, not abstract.
+Therefore, the wage must be testable from the start.

 This is where many small employers need to pause.
 Flexible work is normal in the Netherlands.
 CBS counted about 2.7 million employees with a flexible employment relationship in the first quarter of 2026.
-Flexible workers and self-employed persons without personnel together amounted to about 3.9 million workers, or four out of ten.
+Together, flexible workers and self-employed persons without personnel amounted to about 3.9 million workers, or four out of ten.

-At the same time, flexible hiring and tax eligibility do not always fit together.
+However, flexible hiring and tax eligibility do not always fit together.
 A contract can be acceptable for one purpose and fragile for another.
 Labour law may allow a certain form.
-Payroll tax may still require a fixed, measurable wage at a precise moment.
+Still, payroll tax may require a fixed, measurable wage at a precise moment.
 In practice, that difference can decide whether a recruitment promise survives the administration file.

 For an owner-managed company, the practical issue is not only tax language.
 It is the net pay conversation.
-When a specialist expects a certain net outcome and the file cannot support the facility, the employer may face pressure to revisit gross pay, cost reimbursement, or the whole package.
+When a specialist expects a certain net outcome, and the file cannot support the facility, pressure may follow.
+Then the employer may have to revisit gross pay, cost reimbursement, or the whole package.
 That pressure lands in cash flow and trust.

 What small employers should map

 There is also an annual control problem.
 During the term of the decision, the employer has to test whether the employee still meets the income norm.
-If the wage in a year falls below the indexed norm, the facility lapses retroactively to 1 January of that year and earlier payroll tax returns must be corrected.
-Payroll cannot treat approval as a permanent comfort.
+If the wage in a year falls below the indexed norm, the facility lapses retroactively to 1 January of that year.
+Earlier payroll tax returns must then be corrected.
+So payroll cannot treat approval as permanent comfort.

 This matters more as the rules tighten.
 Rijksoverheid states that the maximum remains 30% in 2025 and 2026, but is reduced to 27% from 2027.
 Transition rules depend on when the facility first applied.
-From 2027 a higher salary threshold will also apply.
-Timing, first use and contract quality now sit in the same control file.
+From 2027, a higher salary threshold will also apply.
+Thus, timing, first use and contract quality now sit in the same control file.

 I read this ruling as part of a wider Dutch movement toward documented baselines.
 On 12 May 2026, the Tweede Kamer adopted the bill for more security for flexible workers.
 If the Eerste Kamer agrees, entry into force can follow on 1 January 2028.
 The proposal replaces zero-hour contracts with bandwidth contracts, built around agreed minimum and maximum hours.

 That future reform is not the reason for the court's decision.
 Still, the direction is visible.
 Dutch HR is being pushed toward clearer scope, clearer wage commitments and files that reconcile before work starts.
 The same pressure appears in payroll tax.
-A vague start can be convenient on Monday and expensive by the time the request is assessed.
+After all, a vague start can be convenient on Monday and expensive when the request is assessed.

 For a small employer, the discipline is modest but serious.
 Before the start date, the offer letter, employment contract, salary norm, payroll setup and 30% request should tell one story.
 If the employee is changing employer and continuity of the facility is expected, the first contract deserves special attention.
 A bridge contract is not harmless when it becomes the legal start.

 This is not a warning against hiring foreign specialists.
-It is a warning against casual onboarding when the benefit depends on exact conditions.
-The entrepreneur remains free to move quickly, but speed needs a better file.
+Rather, it warns against casual onboarding when the benefit depends on exact conditions.
+The entrepreneur remains free to move quickly.
+However, speed needs a better file.
 In this case, the later fixed contract came too late to repair the first step.

 The quiet lesson is useful beyond the 30% facility.
 HR documents are not only employee relations documents.
 They are tax documents, payroll documents and evidence documents.
-In a small company, where one person may handle recruitment, salary, contracts and payroll contact, that makes the first signature unusually important.
+In a small company, one person may handle recruitment, salary, contracts and payroll contact.
+That makes the first signature unusually important.

 A good hire starts with trust.
-A safe hire starts with a file that can carry that trust.
+However, a safe hire starts with a file that can carry that trust.
 When the first contract is weak, the business may spend the rest of the relationship explaining what it meant.
 The court has now reminded employers that meaning is not enough.
-The document at the start has to do the work.
+At the start, the document has to do the work.

 Your email address will not be published.
 Required fields are marked *